addrummond/numberize/README.markdown

     ...blah blah blah examples (AB-XY)...

-You can also write things like `(ABc-d)`, which come out as `(20c-d)`.

 If you want the example to be numbered using Roman numerals, introduce the upper case letters with a `#`:

     (#ABC)  My Roman-numbered example.

 Then refer back to it as `(ABC)`.
-The script handles references to a/b/c examples in a very basic way.
+The script handles references to a/b/c subexamples in a very basic way.
 If you have an example of the following sort:

     (LMN)   a.
 Blah blah blah...